whatsmate/whatsmate.github.io/_posts/2022-06-20-send-telegram-pdf-nodejs-javascript.md

 4. Study the `Node.js` source code and customize the TODO/FIXME lines.
    * Among other things, put down YOUR OWN number as the recipient.
 You can't send messages to strangers because we are against SPAMMERS.
 5. Change to the directory containing the script: `cd nodejs`
-6. Run the script to send yourself the first image: `./send-telegram-pdf.js`
+6. Run the script to send yourself the first PDF file: `./send-telegram-pdf.js`

 Happy coding :)